murilofelpeto/wex/README.md

 This project uses Quarkus as framework.

+## Problem to solve
+### Requirement #1: Store a Purchase Transaction
+Your application must be able to accept and store (i.e., persist) a purchase transaction with a description, transaction date, and a purchase amount in United States dollars.
+When the transaction is stored, it will be assigned a unique identifier.

+### Requirement #2: Retrieve a Purchase Transaction in a Specified Country’s Currency
+Based upon purchase transactions previously submitted and stored, your application must provide a way to retrieve the stored purchase transactions converted to currencies supported by the Treasury Reporting Rates of Exchange API based upon the exchange rate active for the date of the purchase.

 ## Running the application in dev mode

 To execute the application you must navigate to .docker folder and start the stack.yaml with the command: